 Trust is paramount to the success of any communication campaign.
 Trust makes a message authentic and believable; it encourages action and – most importantly – it is only earned over time.
 That said, it’s crucial to recognize that deeply-rooted factors are at play outside of your control – including decades of systematic disparities – which make earning the trust of underserved populations a challenge.

 How does a brand earn such trust?
 It’s a two-step process.
 First, take the time to talk to residents and community leaders to truly understand the needs of the population.
 Then, once understood, authenticate your message – through partnerships with local non-profits and alliances with key community leaders – to speak to those specific needs.
 These trusted individuals – oftentimes referred to as “Centers of Influence” – will serve as gatekeepers to the community, creating a halo effect of hard-to-earn authenticity and awareness.

 Never underestimate the power of radio

 While studies show a widespread decline in the reach of traditional media sources such as newspapers and broadcast television, radio is still among the most popular and effective mediums to reach minority audiences.
 In fact, according to a Nielsen study cited in a Forbes.com article, radio reaches 93 percent of African-Americans and 98 percent of Hispanic Americans on a weekly basis.

-On the earned media front, approach radio stations with a simple mentality – is the information I’m providing valuable to their audience?
-Pitch phone or in-studio interviews; offer the opportunity to go live from your location; and share news in absorbable 10-15 second nuggets.
+On the earned media front, approach radio stations with a simple mentality – is the information I’m providing value to their audience?
+Pitch phone or in-studio interviews; offer the opportunity to go live from your location, and share news in absorbable 10-15 second nuggets.

 Smartphones are a critical part of the equation